Skip Ribbon Commands

 If the student’s work was accepted for assessment and a breach of VCAA rules was discovered after the work had been assessed, the penalty should be applied and, if necessary, the student’s records adjusted.
 For example, the original outcome result may change from an S to an N. If an N is awarded for an outcome, an N will be awarded for the unit concerned.

 Similarly, the detected breach of VCAA rules may result in a score change.
-This score change should be communicated to the VCAA through the completion of the Score Amendment Sheet.
+This score change should be communicated to the VCAA through the completion of the SAS.

 Other outcomes may be appropriate if, for example, the breach of VCAA rules relates to the student’s conduct in disrupting a school-based assessment task conducted under test conditions.